Shopify/kubeaudit/README.md

 ### DIY build

-Master may have newer features than the stable releases.
+Main may have newer features than the stable releases.
 If you need a newer feature not yet included in a release, make sure you're using Go 1.17+ and run the following: